jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 An RDAP object class for RPKI in (#roa_object_class), (#aspa_object_class), and (#bgpsec_router_cert_object_class) can contain one or more of the following common members:

-* handle -- a string representing the INR-unique identifier of the RPKI object registration
+* handle -- a string representing the registry unique identifier of the RPKI object registration
 * name -- a string representing an identifier assigned to the RPKI object registration by the registration holder
 * notValidBefore -- a string that contains the time and date in Zulu (Z) format with UTC offset of 00:00 ([@!RFC3339]), representing the not-valid-before date of the end-entity certificate for the RPKI object ([@!RFC6487, section 4])
 * notValidAfter -- a string that contains the time and date in Zulu (Z) format with UTC offset of 00:00 ([@!RFC3339]), representing the not-valid-after date of the end-entity certificate for the RPKI object ([@!RFC6487, section 4])
-* autoRenewed -- a boolean indicating if the registered RPKI object is auto-renewed or not
+* autoRenewed -- a boolean indicating if the registered RPKI object is auto-renewed if true
 * publicationUri -- a URI string pointing to the location of the RPKI object within the RPKI repository; the URI scheme is "rsync", per [@!RFC6487, section 4]
-* source -- a string representing the INR-unique identifier (handle) of the organization (entity) which is the authoritative source for the RPKI object; it could be an INR or a downstream organization
+* source -- a string representing the registry-unique identifier (handle) of the organization (entity) which is the authoritative source for the RPKI object
 * rpkiType -- a string literal representing the type of the RPKI repository, with the following possible values:
-    * "hosted" -- An INR fully hosts the RPKI repository for a downstream organization
+    * "hosted" -- The Certificate Authority (CA) and the RPKI repository are operated by a registry for an organization with allocated resources
-    * "delegated" -- The downstream organization fully hosts its RPKI repository
+    * "delegated" -- A repository and CA operated by an organization with resources allocated by a registry
-    * "hybrid" -- The downstream organization runs the Certificate Authority (CA) for its RPKI repository whereas the INR hosts that organization's RPKI objects
+    * "hybrid" -- A repository operated by a registry for an organization with allocated resources in which the organization operates its own CA.

 # Route Origin Authorization {#roa}